Chart Color Schemes

 McCracken is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in McCracken, as evaluated at the latest Census, consisted of 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro SA had 92.1% houses and 7.9% other dwellings.
-Home ownership in McCracken was at 54.9%, with the remaining dwellings either mortgaged (24.5%) or rented (20.6%).
-The median monthly mortgage repayment in McCracken was $1,250, below Non-Metro SA's average of $1,300 and significantly lower than the national average of $1,863.
-The median weekly rent figure in McCracken was recorded at $300, compared to Non-Metro SA's $280 and substantially below the national figure of $375.
+The latest Census showed that McCracken had 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 92.1% houses and 7.9% other dwellings.
+Home ownership in McCracken was at 54.9%, with mortgaged dwellings at 24.5% and rented ones at 20.6%.
+The median monthly mortgage repayment was $1,250, below Non-Metro SA's average of $1,300.
+The median weekly rent in McCracken was $300, compared to Non-Metro SA's $280.
+Nationally, McCracken's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing